GLOBAL MARKETS-World stocks pause at record peak as markets assess U.S.-China deal

 Against the yen the dollar traded at 109.93 yen JPY=, below its near eight-month peak of 110.22 set on Tuesday.

-Oil prices edged back after touching a six-week trough the previous day on data showing big increases in U.S. refined products.
+Oil prices edged back after touching a six-week trough the previous day on data showing big increases in U.S. refined products and hopes for more Chinese purchases of U.S. oil and gas.

 ((hideyuki.sano@thomsonreuters.com; +81 3 4563 2768;))